Conformally covariant boundary correlation functions with a quantum group: The spin chain - Coulomb gas correspondence

 is an embedding that respects the action of $\Uqsltwo$.
 Hence we may interpret the shorter tensor product as a subrepresentation,

 We denote the projection to this subrepresentation by

 and we denote by

-the projection combined with the identification \eqref{eq: subrepresentation identification}, so that $\pi_{j,j+1}^{(d)}=\iota_{j,j+1}^{(d)}\circ\hat{\pi}_{j,j+1}^{(d)}$.
+the projection combined with the identification~\eqref{eq: subrepresentation identification}, so that $\pi_{j,j+1}^{(d)}=\iota_{j,j+1}^{(d)}\circ\hat{\pi}_{j,j+1}^{(d)}$.
 A vector $v\in\bigotimes_{i=1}^{n}\Wd_{d_{i}}$ lies in this subrepresentation if and only if $\pi_{j,j+1}^{(d)}(v)=v$, and in this case we typically denote $\hat{v}=\hat{\pi}_{j,j+1}^{(d)}(v)$.

 We are now ready to write down the asymptotics of the functions as two consecutive variables tend to a common limit.
-By the following proposition, the asymptotics are determined by the submodule decompositions above. \begin{prop} If $v\in\Wd_{d_{n}}\tens\cdots\tens\Wd_{d_{1}}$ satisfies \textup{$\pi_{j,j+1}^{(d)}(v)=v$}, and we denote\textup{
+By the following proposition, the asymptotics are determined by the above decompositions to subrepresentations. \begin{prop} If $v\in\Wd_{d_{n}}\tens\cdots\tens\Wd_{d_{1}}$ satisfies $\pi_{j,j+1}^{(d)}(v)=v$, and we denote

-}then we have the asymptotics
+then we have the asymptotics

-where the exponent $\Delta_{d}^{d_{j},d_{j+1}}$ is given by \eqref{eq: asymptotics exponent} and the multiplicative constant $B_{d}^{d_{j},d_{j+1}}$ by \eqref{eq: generalized beta constants}.\end{prop} \begin{proof} The vector $v$ can be expressed as a linear combination of $\Wbas_{l_{n}}\tens\cdots\tens\Wbas_{l_{j+2}}\tens\Tbas_{l}^{(d;d_{j},d_{j+1})}\tens\Wbas_{l_{j-1}}\tens\cdots\tens\Wbas_{l_{1}}$.
-For these vectors, the assertion follows by combining Lemmas \ref{lem: asymptotics for tensor basis in two consequtive} and \ref{lem: asymptotic basis functions}. \end{proof}
+where the exponent $\Delta_{d}^{d_{j},d_{j+1}}$ is given by~\eqref{eq: asymptotics exponent} and the multiplicative constant $B_{d}^{d_{j},d_{j+1}}$ by~\eqref{eq: generalized beta constants}. \end{prop} \begin{proof} The vector $v$ can be expressed as a linear combination of $\Wbas_{l_{n}}\tens\cdots\tens\Wbas_{l_{j+2}}\tens\Tbas_{l}^{(d;d_{j},d_{j+1})}\tens\Wbas_{l_{j-1}}\tens\cdots\tens\Wbas_{l_{1}}$.
+For these vectors, the assertion follows by combining Lemmas~\ref{lem: asymptotics for tensor basis in two consequtive} and \ref{lem: asymptotic basis functions}. \end{proof}